midas-network/covid19-smh-research/README.md

 - Population Data: state-level population structure data by age and race/ethnicity
 - Hospitalization: hospitalization time series by race/ethnicity, in a rate per 100,000 people for California and number of hospitalizations for North Carolina
-- Contact Matrix: synthetic daily contact matrices by race/ethnicity in the household, school, community, workplace setting in the pre-pandemic and pandemic period
+- Contacts: synthetic daily contact matrices by race/ethnicity in the household, school, community, workplace setting in the pre-pandemic and pandemic period

 ### Submission Information